t0912398031/ionic-gaming-app/README.md

 # Gaming Republic

-This is a budget tracker web app, developed by Chung-Yang Li.
+This is a cross platform social app for gamers, developed by Chung-Yang Li.

 This project was generated with ionic v4.7.3